 OPENING OF ‘EXPERIENCING PLYMOUTH BEACHSCAPES’ BY SHIVA KING

-Artist Shiva King opens the doors to Experiencing Plymouth Beachscapes, a three-day artist’s residency at Grow, culminating in a two-day show.
-Pop-in between 11-2pm on Saturday 16 and Sunday 17 September to meet Shiva and immerse yourself in the captivating world of Plymouth beaches, seeking beauty amidst the debris of the shore, and embracing the significance of the Great British Beach Clean initiative.
+Join us at GROW for the opening of Experiencing Plymouth Beachscapes on Friday 15 September from 5-8pm and immerse yourself in the captivating world of Plymouth beaches, seeking beauty amidst the debris of the shore, and embracing the significance of the Great British Beach Clean initiative.

 OTHER EVENTS PART OF THE RESIDENCY